Is Managed WordPress Hosting Really Worth It?

 Costs More

-As expected, the extra services that managed hosting provide come at an extra cost.
-You get more, but you pay more.
+As expected, the extra services that managed hosting provides come at an extra cost.
+The upside is that you get more, and all these pieces tend to be well-integrated with one another, forming a well-oiled machine.

 How Much Does Managed WordPress Hosting Cost?

-To look at the costs of managed WordPress hosting, let’s look at a few hosts that have partnered with Elegant Themes to provide Divi-specific managed WordPress hosting.
+To look at the costs of managed WordPress hosting, let’s consider a few hosts that have partnered with Elegant Themes to offer Divi-specific managed WordPress hosting, along with a few other generic managed hosting options.

 Flywheel